Error analysis of tau-leap simulation methods: Strong error analysis for Euler and midpoint tau-leaping

 Centering the Poisson processes, we have

 where $M^V$ is a martingale.

-As before, we must understand the behavior of the first and third terms on the right of \eqref{errpr}.
+As before, we must understand the behavior of the first and third terms on the right-hand side of (\ref{errpr}).
 We begin by considering the third term.
 Proceeding as in the previous sections, we define $U^{V,3}$ and $\tilde U^{V,3}$ as

 and

 Then